Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/inertia/README.md

 It does so using the following high level steps:

 1. Model the board as a directed graph where the cells are nodes and legal moves as directed edges with unit cost.
 Each gem has to a group of edges where traversing any one of them collects that gem.
-2. Model step (1) as a [Generalized Traveling Salesman Problem (GTSP)](https://en.wikipedia.org/wiki/Set_TSP_problem), where each gem’s edge group forms a cluster.
+2. Model step (1) as a [Generalized Traveling Salesman Problem (GTSP)](https://en.wikipedia.org/wiki/Set_TSP_problem), where each gem's edge group forms a cluster.
-3. Apply the [Noon–Bean transformation](https://deepblue.lib.umich.edu/bitstream/handle/2027.42/6834/ban3102.0001.001.pdf?sequence=5) **(Noon & Bean, 1991)** to convert the GTSP from step (2) into an equivalent Asymmetric TSP (ATSP) that can be solved with OR-Tools’ routing solver.
+3. Apply the [Noon–Bean transformation](https://deepblue.lib.umich.edu/bitstream/handle/2027.42/6834/ban3102.0001.001.pdf?sequence=5) **(Noon & Bean, 1991)** to convert the GTSP from step (2) into an equivalent Asymmetric TSP (ATSP) that can be solved with OR-Tools' routing solver.
 (Noon-Bean transformation is mentioned but not described in the [TSP wikipedia page](https://en.wikipedia.org/wiki/Travelling_salesman_problem).)
 4. Use a [Vehicle Routing Problem (VRP)](https://en.wikipedia.org/wiki/Vehicle_routing_problem) solver using the [OR-Tools VRP solver](https://developers.google.com/optimization/routing/routing_tasks) to solve the ATSP.

 This achieves a final sequence of moves that is empirically always faster than the website's solution.

-Below are the details of how to utilize the solver.

 * [**Play online**](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/inertia.html)